6. How to carry different types of load in HGVs and goods vehicles

 You must not carry toxic gases in the same compartment as the driver or vehicle crew.

-Intermediate bulk containers (IBCs)
+Intermediate bulk containers (IBCs) used to carry dangerous goods

 You must secure intermediate bulk containers (IBCs) used to transport dangerous goods with either:

-• 2 webbing ratchet straps
+• 2 lashing straps

 • another lashing method such as a bungee tarpaulin system that distributes the securing force across the top of the IBC

-This is because the skeleton frame of an IBC usually does not have a central upright.
+This is because the skeleton frame of an IBC does not usually have a central upright.
 A single ratchet strap over the IBC can deform the frame and cause the load securing system to fail.

 You can use one ratchet strap over the central support if a central upright is fitted.